Bela Seshe: Production

-Inspiration and research
+Development

 Director duo Nandita Roy and Shiboprosad Mukherjee were inspired to do this film after watching a play called Belaseshe Kolahol, written by Kajal Chakraborty and directed by Sohini Sengupta.
 Chief Justice Asim Chatterjee, famously known as the Puri Judge, used to solve marital disputes by sending estranged couples to Puri, which served as the main inspiration for the court scene.
 Eminent advocate Jayanta Narayan Chatterjee edited the script for correct legal terminology.

-Shooting
+Filming

 The film was shot both in Kolkata and Santiniketan.
 The house in Santiniketan, where the film was shot, is now a major tourist attraction and is famously called the Belasesher Bari ("The house of Belaseshe").
 The shooting of Belasehse was completed in 17 days with a cast of 21 actors.
 The entire cast and crew stayed in Santiniketan and completed the shooting within a week.
 In Kolkata, the film was shot in two different houses, both in South Kolkata.
 One of them was demolished right after the completion of the shooting, as the house was given up for the reconstruction of an apartment building.
-The fair, shown in the film, was created within two and a half hours and on a limited budget of Rs 7,500 (USD$91.58).
+The fair, shown in the film, was created within two and a half hours and on a limited budget of Rs 7,500.
 The whole scene was shot candidly and the actors gave impromptu performances to make the sequence memorable.
-Swatilekha Sengupta's daughter and director of Belaseshe Kolahol, Sohini Sengupta, plays a pivotal role in the film.

-Casting

-Veteran actors Soumitra Chatterjee and Swatilekha Sengupta were chosen as the lead cast before the script was finalised; both of the actors signed up for the film on the same day.
-Stalwarts like Rituparna Sengupta, Kharaj Mukherjee, Indrani Dutta, Aparajita Auddy, and Shankar Chakrabarty acted in the film.